AI Agents Are Powerful.

 Docker Network Isolation

-OpenClaw runs inside a Docker container with no exposed ports.
+The agent engine runs inside a Docker container with no exposed ports.
 It's only reachable through Pinchy's authenticated WebSocket bridge.
 Agents never communicate directly with the outside world — every request passes through Pinchy's permission layer first.

 Works today